Thamir-73/ideagnUpdated/source/_posts/compass.md

 is understanding <b>the past</b> well, along with the present information, to contextualize it more,

-and that would lead to more truthful positions from <b>two</b> main angles:
+and that would lead to more truthful positions, from <b>two</b> main angles:

 <b>A)</b> There is the obvious quantiative effect where understanding the history of a certain topic will provide more context.

-Even though this is common knowledge, in some sense, it’s still a good point to emphasize,
+Even though this is common knowledge, in some sense, it’s still a good point to emphasize.

-and to add on it more usefulness,
+and to add on this point more usefulness,

 we can say that one needs to understand that the past will inform us about the present, through patterns that aren’t easily seen, rather than give us clear-cut facts about the present.

+Which goes to say that looking for those patterns, might not be that obvious, at the first instance.

 And those ‘indirect’ patterns aid in sensemaking and evidence seeking, about a certain topic.